 They recommended making adaptation of forests to climate change the subject of the first scientific assessment of GFEP.
 Accordingly, an Expert Panel on Adaptation of Forests to Climate Change was formed by the GFEP Steering Committee in late 2007 to carry out this assessment.
-Click here to view the Terms of Reference of the Expert Panel.
+View the Terms of Reference of the Expert Panel.

-Their voluntary collaboration between February 2008 and 2009 has resulted in the most comprehensive assessment to date regarding
+Their voluntary collaboration between February 2008 and 2009 resulted in a most comprehensive assessment regarding

 The report is the first product of the Global Forest Expert Panels of the Collaborative Partnership on Forests (CPF) and presents the state-of-knowledge about the impacts of climate change on forests and people and options for adaptation.